 Managed by the Florida Department of Transportation, the SUN Trail program funds non-motorized paved shared-use trails that are part of the Florida Greenways and Trails System Priority Trail Map coordinated by OGT.

-The RTP is a federally funded competitive grant program that provides financial assistance to agencies of city, county, state or federal governments and organizations approved by the state, or state and federally recognized Indian tribal governments, for the development of recreational trails, trailheads, and trailside facilities.
-For more information on Florida's Recreational Trails Program, view Chapter 62S-2, Florida Administrative Code (pdf 109 kb), the rule governing the program in Florida.
+The RTP is a federally funded competitive grant program that provides financial assistance to agencies of city, county, state or federal governments and organizations approved by the state, or state and federally recognized Indian tribal governments, for the development of recreational trails, trailheads and trailside facilities.
+For more information on Florida's Recreational Trails Program, view Chapter 62S-2, F.A.C. (pdf 109 kb), the rule governing the program in Florida.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?